openfaas/openfaas-cloud/README.md

 ## Functions

-OpenFaaS Cloud is built using OpenFaaS Golang functions to interact with GitHub and build/deploy your functions just seconds after your `git push`.
+OpenFaaS Cloud is built using OpenFaaS Golang functions to interact with GitHub and build your functions from source and deploy them - live within seconds of typing: `git push`.

 * Function: github-event